MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/07-1-Business-process-flow.md

 33. Select **Apply.**

-34. Click **Validate** to ensure that the changes you made are valid.
+34. Click **Validate** to ensure that the changes you made are valid and that the BPF will work as expected.

-35. Click **Update.**
+35. If there are no issues, click **Update.**

-37. Close the Business process flow editor.
+37. Close the tab with the Business process flow editor.

-38. Click **Done** in the pop-up in the Default Solution area.
+38. Back on your previous tab, click **Done** in the pop-up in the Default Solution area.
 In the top menu, select **Publish all customizations.** (You may need to delete the "opportunity" search in the text box in the upper right to be able to see this button.)

 39. Wait for your customizations to publish.